W & M Duncan and Company: History

 In 1992 with the new GP ration pack that had swapped from cans to pouches, there was a significant increase in the amount of Duncan's being supplied, with all menus containing at least one Duncan's bar.

-In 1993 and 1994 more Duncan's were being supplied to the MoD to build up ration stocks after the Gulf War, with eight flavours being supplied, these being;
+In 1993 and 1994 more Duncan's were being supplied to the MoD to build up ration stocks after the Gulf War: eight flavours were supplied.
+Six of these were: